 Sprint review: during the review, sprint backlog items delivered during the sprint are discussed and inspected.
 You can timebox the review to make sure you go through the backlogs efficiently and effectively.

 Sprint retrospectives: as you would know, retrospectives are our jam!
-Retrospectives is a time for the team to inspect itself and identify a process improvement that they can implement for a new sprint.
-Timeboxing retrospectives are important, to avoid BMWs, to make sure that every team member’s opinions are valued and to keep discussions constructive.
+Retrospectives are a time for the team to inspect itself and identify a process improvement that they can implement for a new sprint.
+Timeboxing retrospectives is important, to avoid BMWs, to make sure that every team member’s opinions are valued, and to keep discussions constructive.

 Timeboxing with TeamRetro

 If you want to keep things moving quickly and on time with your retrospectives, you can set a countdown timer in TeamRetro through the stopwatch in the top right-hand corner of your screen.

 When your time is up the timer will go red and pulse to grab your attention.

 Or people can click the button functionality to say “I am finished” signalling they are ready to move on.
 Other ways to do this if you are using Zoom is to click “yes” or “no.”